-- Packaging specifications (including bottle, labels and closures) or certificate showing the plastic used and what pigments have been added. - Appendix 4 Declaration from the manufacturer(s) of the packaging (box/bottle/container, labels and closures). - $\square$ A calculation showing that the density measurement is not exceeded. - Calculation of label size compared to the surface of the packaging

-O20 B - Labels for rigid plastic packaging: Design for recycling of packaging

-- For containers in polyethene (PE) and polypropene (PP): The following label materials are permitted: - Polyolefin plastic labels (PE and PP) as well as PET or PET-G labels with density > 1.0 g/cm3.
-For labels of different material than the packaging, the suitability must be substantiated in accordance with Recyclass' Washing quick test procedure.
-For film labels applied on HDPE & PP containers, version 1.0. - Paper labels without fibre loss.
-The suitability must be substantiated in accordance with Recyclass' Washing quick test procedure: For paper labels applied on HDPE & PP containers, standard laboratory practice, version 1.0. - Containers in polyethylene terephthalate (PET) must have a label of a different plastic material, with a density < 1.0 g/ cm3, or a paper label without fibre loss. - Paper labels without fibre loss: The suitability must be substantiated in accordance with Recyclass' Washing quick test procedure: For paper labels applied on HDPE & PP containers, standard laboratory practice, version 1.0.
+- Packaging specifications (including bottle, labels and closures) or certificate showing the plastic used and what pigments have been added. - Appendix 4 Declaration from the manufacturer(s) of the packaging (box/bottle/container, labels and closures). - \square A calculation showing that the density measurement is not exceeded. - \square Calculation of label size compared to the surface of the packaging - O20 B Labels for rigid plastic packaging: Design for recycling of packaging - For containers in polyethene (PE) and polypropene (PP): The following label materials are permitted: - Polyolefin plastic labels (PE and PP) as well as PET or PET-G labels with density > 1.0 g/cm3.
+For labels of different material than the packaging, the suitability must be substantiated in accordance with Recyclass' Recyclability Evaluation Protocol for labels and adhesives on HDPE containers, version 1.01. - Paper labels without fibre loss.
+The suitability must be substantiated in accordance with Recyclass' Washing quick test procedure: For paper labels applied on HDPE & PP containers, standard laboratory practice, version 1.02. - Containers in polyethylene terephthalate (PET) must have a label of a different plastic material, with a density < 1.0 g/ cm3, or a paper label without fibre loss. - Paper labels without fibre loss: The suitability must be substantiated in accordance with Recyclass' Washing quick test procedure: For paper labels applied on HDPE & PP containers, standard laboratory practice, version 1.03.

 Note: PET-G is not allowed in labels on PET containers.
 For the time being, cPET labels are also not permitted.
-Nordic Ecolabelling will consider allowing cPET-labels with the appropriate specifications, if cPET labels become endorsed
+Nordic Ecolabelling will consider allowing cPET-labels with the appropriate specifications, if cPET labels become endorsed by EPBP (The European PET Bottle Platform) for PET bottles and/or by RecyClass (www.recyclass.eu).